Those voices in your head. They won’t stop chattering.

 Therefore, turn your back on your inner chattering no matter how much it is begging you or bargaining with you.

-The key is in ignoring the thoughts as you focus on the flames.
+The key is in ignoring the thoughts as you continue to stay still in meditation.

 When we stop our thinking, we open our other mind.